European 5G scoreboard

 For some EU countries, only the total number of 5G base stations is known.
 This means the true total number of base stations in the EU in 700 MHz, 3.6 GHz or DSS bands may be higher.
 Additionally, some countries use bands that are not included in this chart and do no operate using a DSS configuration.

-Reporting period: The data for Bulgaria, Czechia, Denmark, Greece, Germany, Hungary, Italy, Lithuania, Latvia, Poland, Romania, Slovenia and Sweden was collected between September – October 2023.
-The data for Austria, Belgium, Cyprus, Estonia, Netherlands, Croatia, Ireland, Malta, Slovakia and Spain was based on the latest available data from January – March 2023.
+Reporting period: The data for Belgium, Bulgaria, Czechia, Denmark, Greece, Germany, Hungary, Italy, Lithuania, Latvia, Poland, Portugal, Romania, Slovenia and Sweden was collected between September – October 2023.
+The data for Austria, Cyprus, Estonia, Netherlands, Croatia, Ireland, Malta, Slovakia and Spain was based on the latest available data from the January – March 2023.
 The data for Luxembourg was collected from the end of December 2022.
-The data for Finland, France and Portugal was collected from the end of August 2022.
+The data for Finland and France was collected from the end of August 2022.

 Chart: Percentage of pioneer bands assigned